Fortunian

-The name Fortunian is derived from a part of the Burin Peninsula, the town of Fortune near the GSSP and Fortune Bay.
+The name Fortunian is derived from the town of Fortune on the Burin Peninsula, near the GSSP and Fortune Bay.

 GSSP

 The type locality (GSSP) of the Fortunian stage is in Fortune Head, at the northern edge of the Burin Peninsula, Newfoundland, Canada (47.0762°N 55.8310°W).
 This GSSP coincides with the base of the Terreneuvian series, the Precambrian-Cambrian boundary and the beginning of the Phanerozoic.
 The outcrops show a carbonate-siliciclastic succession which is mapped as the Chapel Island Formation.
 The formation is divided into the following members that are composed of peritidal sandstones and shales (Member 1), muddy deltaic and shelf sandstones and mudstones (Member 2A), laminated siltstones (Member 2B and 3) and mudstones and limestones of the inner shelf (Member 4).
 The Precambrian-Cambrian boundary lies 2.4 m above the base of the 2nd member which is the lowest occurrence of Treptichnus pedum.
 The traces can be seen on the lower surface of the sandstone layers.
 The first calcareous shelled skeletal fossils (Ladatheca cylindrica) is 400 m above the boundary.
 The first trilobites appear 1,400 m above the boundary, which corresponds to the beginning of the Branchian Series.